kcarnold/cs344/content/units/10transformers/_index.md

 Read and/or watch two things about how Transformers work.

+- NLPT Chapter 3

+### Supplemental Material

+- A story-like derivation of Transformers: [Transformers from Scratch](https://e2eml.school/transformers.html)
+- Other study material:
   - [Transformers Study Materials](https://github.com/dair-ai/Transformers-Recipe) at a range of levels of detail.
   - Twitter threads more your thing?
 [Part 1](https://twitter.com/MishaLaskin/status/1479246928454037508), [Part 2](https://twitter.com/MishaLaskin/status/1481767733972901888)

-### Supplemental Material

-After all of this, self-attention may not actually be best.
-Amazingly (to me) a precomputed token mixing matrix might actually outperform self-attention: [[2203.06850] Efficient Language Modeling with Sparse all-MLP](https://arxiv.org/abs/2203.06850).

 ## Class Meetings